jimbobbennett/HappySadAngryWorkshop/steps/DeployTheWebAppToTheCloud.md

 * Select the web app you deployed to.

 The settings will be deployed to your web app.
 You will see a pop up once this is complete.

-## Verify the Application Settings

-You can view the application settings from the Azure tab of the Visual Studio Code toolbar.

-* In the *App Service* section, expand your subscription.

-* Expand the *Application Settings* section.

-You should see the two new application settings, `face_api_endpoint` and `face_api_key` with the values hidden.
-You can show and hide the values by clicking them

 ## Next step